 Table 1 shows that the amount of funding for the SIMP program implementation in the studied regions of the Russian Federation, varied from 204.8 to 7651.6 million rubles in 2018 and from 241.8 to 7744.8 million rubles in 2019, while the maximum amount of funding (more than 1 billion rubles) was in Moscow (the city of federal significance), Krasnodar Territory, the Republic of Tatarstan.
-In total, in 2019, the volume of MA financing, including pharmaceutical services, in the studied constituent entities of the Russian Federation amounted to 18.57 billion rubles).
-The average change in the volume of financing in the constituent entities of the Russian Federation amounted to 18.48 billion rubles).
-The average change in the volume of financing in the constituent entities of the Russian Federation in 2019 relative to 2018, was (mean $\pm$ rootmean-square error) $3.13\pm1.10\%$ .
+In total, in 2019, the volume of MA financing, including pharmaceutical services, in the studied constituent entities of the Russian Federation amounted to 18.57 billion rubles, which was 0.5% more than in 2018 (18.48 billion rubles).
+The average change in the volume of financing in the constituent entities of the Russian Federation in 2019 relative to 2018, was (mean ± rootmean-square error) 3.13±1.10%.